u-n-l/unl-map-js/README.md

 });
 ```

-## Initializing the map

 ## Custom controls

-On top of the maplibre-gl-js, this package exposes the following custom controls that can be initialised during the map instantiation or added later using the addControl.
-All of them allow to specify the position of the control on the map: top-right, bottom-right, bottom-left, top-left.
+On top of the maplibre-gl-js, this package exposes the following custom controls that can be initialised during the map instantiation with the default options or added later using the `addControl` function on the map reference.
+All of them allow to specify the position of the control on the map: 'top-right', 'bottom-right', 'bottom-left', 'top-left'.

 ### UNL grid and cells